 TOWN OF OCEAN CITY

-IT Fund balance in the amount of $50,000 will be utilized in FY 19 to cover the expenditure increase of $22,728.
-Charges to most funds were reduced for FY 19 as a result.
+IT Fund balance in the amount of $50,000 was utilized in FY 19 to cover the expenditure increase of $22,728.
+In FY 20, an additional $47,798 was charged to departments to cover the expenditure increases.
 Comcast Fiber connections for Fire station 4 and for the Convention Center and the Comcast circuit have been charged to the Equipment Trust Fund and paid for with funds collected from water tower antenna rental revenue dedicated to City-wide communications expenses.
-Maintenance costs for the CAD/RMS system cost $159,123 and are allocated directly to the departments that use this software.
+Maintenance costs for the CAD/RMS system cost $164,000 and are allocated directly to the departments that use this software.

 Nine full-time positions are funded in this budget.
 One PC Specialist position was eliminated in FY 11.
-Funding for a step increase effective January 1, 2019 has been included.
+Funding for a step increase effective January 1, 2020 has been included.
 No part-time employees are utilized by this department.
 Overtime estimates were reduced $3,580.
 Benefit costs increase for health insurance, retiree health and retirement, and decrease for worker’s compensation.

 CHANGES IN OPERATIONS: